 Did you know this about Butterflies?

-Butterflies can only see the colours red, green, and yellow.
+- Butterflies can only see the colors red, green, and yellow.

 Some species possess ‘eyespots’ that draw the attention of enemies away from their vital body parts to their wings.